All Around Austin

 Tablerock Amphitheater

 With seasonal offerings throughout the year, check out the schedule at Tablerock Amphitheater for outdoor entertainment.
-The Salado Legends is an annual production depicting the colorful history of Salado, held the last two weekends in July and first weekend in August.
-Also popular are the Halloween and Holiday performances.
+The Salado Legends is an annual production depicting the colorful history of Salado, held the last two weekends in July and the first weekend in August.

 Pace Park Salada.
 Texas Swimming Holes.